 A strong employee onboarding process has several benefits, including:

-• A boost productivity, job satisfaction, and retention rates by as much as 82%
+- A boost in productivity, job satisfaction, and retention rates by as much as 82%

 By focusing on your new employee onboarding process, you’ll maximize these benefits for your company.